MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/iomanip-functions.md

 ### <a name="parameters"></a>Parametreler

+*Ch*<br/>
-*CH* sağa yaslanmış görüntüsündeki alanları doldurmak için kullanılan karakter.
+Sağa yaslanmış görüntüsündeki alanları doldurmak için kullanılan karakter.

 ### <a name="return-value"></a>Dönüş Değeri